exercism/julia/concepts/concurrency-and-parallelism/about.md

 ### Use locks

-For added debugging fun, imagine that your task wants to increment a shared value.
+For added debugging "fun", imagine that your task wants to increment a shared value.

 We can write this simply as `v += n`, but that hides the three underlying operations.